georgepowell/georgepowell.info/source/_posts/2014-08-10-numerical-methods-and-the-green-brain-project.markdown

 ## Adaptive time-step methods

 The methods described so far assume a value for *dt* has already been chosen.
 Adaptive time-step methods work by providing an estimate for the *error* introduced during a time period, and using that error estimate to suggest a new value for *dt* based on a given *error-tolerance*.
-These methods can, for example, use a very small *dt* during chaotic and difficult time-periods, and shift later to using a much larger *dt* when the system stablises.
+These methods can, for example, use a very small *dt* during chaotic and difficult time-periods, and shift later to using a much larger *dt* when the system stabilises.
 The adaptive time-step method I investigated and implemented is called the [Dormand-Prince Method](http://en.wikipedia.org/wiki/Dormand%E2%80%93Prince_method).
 It can result in very efficient and very accurate solutions compared to similar fixed-time-step methods.
 Run on a single variable system (see the full report and code for details) the result clearly shows a changing time-step:

 ![Sin-Cosine System](/images/adaptive-step.png =500x)